codr7/eli/README.md

 ```
 `1:2`

-`set` may be used to replace the value of existing bindings.
+`set` updates the value of existing bindings.

 ```
 (let [foo 1 bar 2]